zwave-js/node-zwave-js/packages/config/api.md

     readonly parameter?: NotificationParameter;
 }

-// Warning: (ae-missing-release-tag) "NotificationMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NotificationMap" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type NotificationMap = ReadonlyMap<number, Notification>;

-// Warning: (ae-missing-release-tag) "NotificationParameter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NotificationParameter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class NotificationParameter {
     constructor(definition: JSONObject);
 }

-// Warning: (ae-missing-release-tag) "NotificationParameterWithCommandClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NotificationParameterWithCommandClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class NotificationParameterWithCommandClass {
     constructor(_definition: JSONObject);
 }

-// Warning: (ae-missing-release-tag) "NotificationParameterWithDuration" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NotificationParameterWithDuration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class NotificationParameterWithDuration {
     constructor(_definition: JSONObject);
 }

-// Warning: (ae-missing-release-tag) "NotificationParameterWithEnum" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NotificationParameterWithEnum" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class NotificationParameterWithEnum {